katopz/best-practices/best-practices-for-building-a-microservice-architecture.md

 There are a lot of little things that need to be managed when talking to other services.
 For example: [discovery](#service-discovery), [authentication](#authentication), [circuit breaking](#circuit-breakers), [connection pools](#connection-pools) and [timeouts](#timeouts).
 Rather than each team rewrite this stuff from scratch, it should be packaged up into a client library with sensible defaults.

 Client libraries shouldn't include any service specific business logic.
-It's scope should be limited to auxiliary concerns like connectivity, transport, logging and monitoring.
+Its scope should be limited to auxiliary concerns like connectivity, transport, logging and monitoring.
 Also, be aware of the [risks of shared libraries.](#risks-of-shared-libraries)

 ## Development